Poststroke Depression in Hemorrhagic Stroke

 Time Frame: 1 year

 Function will be assessed using the Barthel Index.
 The Barthel Index is a scale used to determine functional status, measuring performance in activities of daily living.
 Values assigned to each item are based on a time and amount of actual assistance required if a patient is unable to perform the activity.
-Also is able to be used to understand the course of rehabilitation and show how much progress toward independence as occurred.
-If there is a lack of improvement in the Barthel Index after a reasonable period of treatment it indicates poor potential for rehab.
-Scoring: A patient scoring 100 is continent and able to do daily tasks by themselves.
-Total score is not as significant or meaningful as the breakdown into individual items but rather indicate where deficiencies are.
+It can also be used to understand the course of rehabilitation and show how much progress toward independence has occurred.
+If there is a lack of improvement in the Barthel Index after a reasonable period of treatment, it indicates poor potential for rehab.
+The total score is not as significant or meaningful as the breakdown into individual items, but rather indicates where deficiencies are.

 1 year